genexuslabs/GXserver-Jenkins-Commit-Hook/README.md

 ## Requirements

  - .NET Framework 4.7.1 or upper
- -  GeneXus Platform SDK

   At runtime, the Event Dispatcher extension has to be installed at GeneXus Server.

 ## How to build the solution

- - Defined the $(GX_SDK_DIR) environment variable to the Platform SDK installation.
+ - Defined the `GX_SERVER_DIR` environment variable to a GeneXus Server VDir location.
- - Check the .csproj file where it detemines where the compiled dll will be copied (define the $(GX_SERVER_DIR) environment variable to the <GeneXus Server installation>\VDIR).
+ - Check the .csproj file where it determines where the compiled dll will be copied.
-   In order to debug or run this solution the compiled dll has to be under the $(GX_SERVER_DIR)\BinGenexus folder.
+   In order to debug or run this solution the compiled dll has to be under the `$(GX_SERVER_DIR)\BinGenexus` folder.

 # License